 Primarily, my research interests lie in the development of statistical methods for analyzing neuroimaging data sets with the goal of understanding disease processes in the brain.
 Currently, my projects involve the analysis of multi-sequence structural MRI to study neurodevelopment and multiple sclerosis.
 I collaborate regularly with experts in bioengineering, radiology, and neurology.
 Beyond my statistical work in neuroimaging, I love building software tools that make data science better, faster, and more accessible.

-I earned my M.S. in Biostatistics from University of Pennsylvania in 2017.
+I earned my M.S. in Biostatistics from the University of Pennsylvania in 2017.
 My thesis proposed a novel machine learning algorithm, MIMoSA, to automatically detect T2 hyperintense white matter lesions in multiple sclerosis.
-Before coming to Penn, I obtained my undergraduate degree in Biology and Statistics (Honors) from University of Connecticut.
+Before coming to Penn, I obtained my undergraduate degree in Biology and Statistics (Honors) from the University of Connecticut (Go Huskies).

 Not sure I understood the gravity of the whole sky diving thing.

 While an undergraduate at the University of Connecticut, I studied abroad in Granada, Spain.
 Queen Isabel said once, “Esta ciudad, que la tengo en mas que a mi vida.”
 Roughly translated this means that Queen Isabel carries Granada in more than just her life.
 It is more poetic in Spanish but I couldn’t have said it better myself.
 This is a picture of me in front of La Alhambra on a recent visit back to Granada in 2019.
 La Alhambra is a palace built by the Moors and conquered by the Catholics and is one of the most visited tourist attractions in Europe.

 I had the fortune of taking a class in Spanish culture during my study abroad experience where I got to visit numerous Spanish cities.
 This photo is from a hike in Ronda, Spain.
 It is my favorite hike of all time since it is not too main stream.